kaitlynbjerke/CPE487/FinalProject.md

 - shoot_enable: specifying how much damage the plant takes when take_damage is asserted
 - start_x: horizontal starting position of the plant (in pixels)
 - start_y: vertical starting position of the plant (in pixels)
+- num: identifies plant instance

 Outputs for plant:
-- plant_alive: indicates whether plant is alive or not
-- health: health status of plant
 - red: red color output for the plant at the current pixel location
 - green: green color output for the plant at the current pixel location
 - blue: blue color output for the plant at the current pixel location